jameshenderson12/unity-xr-template/README.md

 # unity-xr-template
-This is a project template for a Unity XR project based on Google Cardboard.
+This is a starting point template for a Unity XR project based on Google Cardboard.